yuyang339/cs140e-21spr/labs/7-interrupts/HINTS.md

     Callee-saved are preserved across procedure calls.
 Thus, you must save them save before you use them).

 Like other architectures, ARM has multiple execution modes, though it has more than many:

   - The seven modes are listed on A2-3.

   - Like everyone else, it has an unprivileged used mode (which cannot issue privileged instructions) and a variety of privileged modes.
   - You can see the current mode in the `cpsr` registers.
-For example, User mode (`usr`) will have mode bits `0b10000` in the `cpsr`.
+    (See: A2-11.)
+For example, User mode (`usr`) will have mode bits `0b10000` in bits 0-4 in `cpsr`,

+    Note: the `cpsr` is caller-saved, in that the upper-bits can (almost
+    certainly: will) be used by any routine you call.
+This matters for
+    threading: when we build a non-pre-emptive thread package, you won't have to save the `cspr`; you will for pre-emptive.

-  - For the most part the privileged modes are entered from an exception: such as memory faults, data aborts, interrupt (IRQ)  or system calls.
+  - For the most part the privileged modes are entered from an exceptions: such as memory faults, data aborts, interrupt (IRQ)  or system calls.

-  - A2-5: Each exception level has its own copy of at least: (1) the `spsr` (which holds the original `cpsr`), (2) the stack pointer register, `r13`, (3) the `lr` (link regiser, `r14).
+  - A2-5: Each exception level has its own private copy of at least:
+    (1) the `spsr` (which holds the original `cpsr`), (2) the stack pointer register, `r13`, (3) the `lr` (link regiser, `r14).
+These are referred to as "banked" registers, though often people call them "shadow" copies.
 The "fast interrupt" also has shadow copies of `r8-r14`.

-  - These shadow copies trip people up initially, but the intution is pretty simple: When you take an exception, you need several pieces of state.
+  - These shadow registers trip people up initially, but the intuition is pretty simple: When you take an exception, you need several pieces of state.